scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 finished because that is when Tasty trees are generated and consumed.
 This means macros will be blackbox - a macro expansion cannot influence the type of the expanded expression as seen from the typechecker.
-A long as that constraint is satisfied we should be able to support both `def` macros and annotation macros.
+As long as that constraint is satisfied we should be able to support both `def` macros and annotation macros.

 For instance one could define an annotation macro `@app` that adds a